samsonwang/-LaunchyQt-docs/source/en/update_guide.rst

 ============

-If you have not installed LaunchyQt before, please check out the previous chapter ``Installation`` .
+If you have not installed Launchy before, please check out the previous chapter ``Installation`` .

-LaunchyQt now requires manual software upgrades.
+Launchy now requires manual software upgrades.

-**Note:** You need to exit the LaunchyQt program before proceeding with the software upgrade.
+**Note:** You need to exit the Launchy program before proceeding with the software upgrade.
 You can exit the program via the the context menu of tray icon or main user interface.

-After ensuring that LaunchyQt exits, you can begin the software upgrade procedure.
-LaunchyQt has two running modes, and the software upgrade steps are slightly different.
-So, you have to determine the running mode first.
+After ensuring that Launchy exits, you can begin with the software upgrade procedure.
+Launchy has two running modes, and the software upgrade steps are slightly different between them.
+So you have to determine the running mode first.

-**Tip:** You can open the installation directory of LaunchyQt and check if the ``config/launchy.ini`` file exists (you need to check if the ``config`` directory exists and if ``launchy.ini`` exists).
-If this directory and file exist, it is portable mode, otherwise it is the installed mode.
+**Tips:** You can open the installation directory of Launchy and check if the ``config/launchy.ini`` file exists (you need to check if the ``config`` directory exists and the ``launchy.ini`` exists).
+If this directory and file exists, it is portable mode, otherwise it is installed mode.

 Installed Mode
 --------------